 The larger the number, the bigger the clearance: C3, C4, C5.

-There are various types of bearings, and they come in a multitude of shapes and sizes.
+There are various types, and they come in a multitude of shapes and sizes.
 When you buy a bearing, sometimes it’s easier just to specify “I want a bearing for a widget machine” and the jobs done.
 But is it actually the easiest route to buying a bearing?

 “Buying direct, cutting out the middle man will always be because of cost or the speed of supply”.
-I would guess that 99.9% of manufacturer’s buy-in their bearings.
+I would guess that 99.9% of manufacturer’s that use bearings, buy-in their stock.

-Therefore, why not go directly to a bearing supplier (see the positives and negatives above)?
+Therefore, why not go directly to a bearing wholesaler (see the positives and negatives above), rather than to an original equipment supplier (who buys in their bearings)?